VCCE/VCC/acia/ReadMe.txt

 Console mode brings up the Vcc console window.
 File write mode causes all data output to go to a file.
 File read mode does the reverse; data is input from a file.
-TCPIP mode establishes a connection with a network server and Comx mode establishes a connection with a windows serial port.
+TCPIP mode establishes a client connection with a network server and Comx mode establishes a connection with a windows serial port.
 When File read or Write mode is selected the filename relative to user home directory must be inserted into the Name field.
 When COMx mode is selected the port name (eg: COM3) must be placed in the Name field with no